BackboneSubroute/backbone.subroute/README.md

 The test specs can also be run online [here](http://modeln.github.com/backbone.subroute/spec/).

-## More Examples
+## Examples & Tutorials

-See [my blog post](http://www.geekdave.com/?p=13) for detailed instructions on how to set up and use your sub-routes.
+* See [my blog post](http://www.geekdave.com/2012/04/05/module-specific-subroutes-in-backbone/) for a walkthrough of setting up subroutes for an online shopping site.
+* [Swizec Teller](https://twitter.com/swizec) [blogged about](http://swizec.com/blog/writing-modular-backbone-with-backbone-subroute/swizec/6297) how his team used subroutes to simplify a complex multi-module architecture.

 ## Version History